omeka/plugin-SimpleContactForm/README.md

 Use it at your own risk.

-It's always recommended to backup your files and database so you can roll back if needed.
+It's always recommended to backup your files and database regularly so you can roll back if needed.

 Troubleshooting
 ---------------

-See online [Simple Contact Form issues] page on GitHub.
+See online [Simple Contact issues] page on GitHub.

 License